 How to grant all employees access to a SharePoint site via Everyone except external users Group

-As you create SharePoint sites in your Intranet, I am sure you have a need when to make the site available to everyone in your organization.
+As you create SharePoint sites in your Intranet, I am sure you have a need to make the site available to everyone in your organization.
 An example could be an HR Employee Site or an Intranet Homepage site – these sites would typically be visible and should be visible and accessible to everyone in your organization.
 How do you go about adding all the employees without typing everyone’s name?
 Well, there is a quick way to do so that is available to you, via Everyone except external users group.
 Let me explain.

 Two built-in Domain Groups